Ergodic theory of multi-layer interacting particle systems: Existence of a Successful Coupling

 \subsection{Successful coupling of multi-layer SIP}

 The successful coupling of SIP on $\mathbb{Z}^d$ has already been shown by Kuoch and Redig in \cite{kuoch} and can be extended to our framework of multi-layer particles.
-In the transient case, this proof uses the same principle as the proof of a successful coupling for multi-layer \SEP\ above.
+In the transient case, this proof uses the same principle as the proof of a successful coupling for multi-layer \SEP\ above, i.e., we let the particles spread out far enough such that there are no collisions with positive probability, after which the particles move like independent random walkers for which there exists a successful coupling by Proposition \ref{coupling rw}.
 The proof of the recurrent case actually uses a similar approach as in the transient case, in which it lets the particles spread out over time and afterwards makes a coupling attempt.
 The probability that this coupling attempt is successful has non-zero probability.
 If the attempt fails, i.e., there is a collision, a new coupling attempt is made.
 Since these coupling attempts have non-zero probability of success and are independent, there will be a successful coupling eventually.
 For more details on both proofs, see \cite{kuoch}.